-Information to the emergency services
+Information to the Fire and Rescue Services

-In addition to providing information to the Fire and Rescue Service when dangerous substances are present in sufficient quantities to pose an enhanced risk, it will also be helpful to inform them of any short term changes that might have an impact on their firefighting activities; e.g. in the event of temporary loss of a firefighting facility and temporary alterations.
+In addition to providing information to the Fire and Rescue Service when dangerous substances are present in sufficient quantities to pose an enhanced risk, it will also be helpful to inform them of any short-term changes that might have an impact on their firefighting activities, e.g. in the event of temporary loss of a firefighting facility and temporary alterations.